We cannot avoid suffering but we can choose how to cope with it, find meaning in it, and move forward with renewed purpose.

 The most recent research on KYT (2018) was with individuals having experienced varied traumatic histories and included significant improvements in five domains of functioning (cognitive, psychological, emotional, relational, and physical health and wellbeing) after just 8 weeks of the KYT protocol.

-THERE IS A DEEP WISDOM WITHIN EVERY SURVIVOR that must be honored. – Kintla Striker
+THERE IS A DEEP WISDOM WITHIN EVERY SURVIVOR that must be RECOGNIZED AND honored. – Kintla Striker

 The intention of Kintla Yoga Therapy® is to empower individuals to see their own light, to find meaning in their experiences, to heal and reconnect body-mind-spirit-breath, to feel, to increase confidence, to find peace, to re-discover joy, and to move forward with concrete tools–wholeheartedly embracing every aspect of being fully present and alive for the rest of their lives.